This event has been postponed and will be rescheduled.

 The report also suggests that newly digitising sectors such as energy, financial services and logistics could create up to US$150 billion of economic value by 2025, and up to 65 billion jobs.

 This conference, held in partnership with McKinsey & Company, will examine the findings of their seminal report and assess the outlook for India’s digital growth.
-Anu Madgavkar, partner at the McKinsey Global Institute (MGI), will discuss the reports findings, including the role of governments in pushing the digital agenda and how businesses can pursue growth in the digital space.
+The report’s findings will be discussed, including the role of governments in pushing the digital agenda and how businesses can pursue growth in the digital space.
 How digitisation will affect India’s role in global trade will also be explored.